 Creative users with direct access to DAM

-Typically, in-house creative teams or agencies/creative professionals onboarded to the internal network have access to the DAM instance, including Experience Manager login.
-Experience Manager and network infrastructure can be set up to allow direct access to external parties - usually trusted organizations like agencies working for a client - to have access to Experience Manager over network, for example via VPN or IP whitelisting.
+Typically, in-house creative teams or agencies/creative professionals onboarded to the internal network have access to the DAM deployment, including Experience Manager login.
+Experience Manager and network infrastructure can be set up to allow direct access to external parties - usually trusted organizations like agencies working for a client - to have access to Experience Manager over network, for example via VPN or IP allowed list.

 In such cases, Adobe Asset Link or Experience Manager desktop app helps provide easy access to final/approved assets and lets you save creative-ready assets to DAM.